decentralised-home-automation-protocol/DHAP-Documentation/docs/api/android.md

 ### Connect To Access Point

-The `connectToAccessPoint(String SSID, String password, ConnectToApCallbacks callback)` method will conect to the designated AP and call the relevent callback methods.
-Note: this method will call the `success` callback once it has verified that a connection has been establised and IP packets can now be sent.
+The `connectToAccessPoint(String SSID, String password, ConnectToApCallbacks callback)` method will connect to the designated AP and call the relevant callback methods.
+Note: this method will call the `success` callback once it has verified that a connection has been established and IP packets can now be sent.
 This has a 30 second timeout and will return `failure` if a connection is not established before the end of the timeout.

 ``` java {3,8,13}
 dhap.connectToAccessPoint(SSID, password, new ConnectToApCallbacks() {